 Admissions Appeal Process

-To appeal an admission decision the applicant must submit a written statement to the Admission Appeals Committee explaining how, regardless of past academic record, he or she is prepared to be successful in university studies.
-The state must be typed and no longer than one page.
+To appeal an admission decision, the applicant must submit a written statement to the Admission Appeals Committee explaining how, regardless of past academic record, he or she is prepared to be successful in university studies.
+The statement must be typed and no longer than one page.
 Student name, mailing address and contact information should be included.
 The decision of the committee will be sent in writing and is final.
 Admissions contact information.